-At December 31, 2021, we employed 269 persons, of which 257 were employed on a full-time basis.
+At December 31, 2022, we employed 329 persons, of which 270 were employed on a full-time basis.
 None of our employees are represented by any collective bargaining unit or are a party to a collective bargaining agreement.
-We believe the relationship with our employees to be excellent and were recently named a Best Bank to Work For by American Banker for the third consecutive year.
+We believe the relationship with our employees to be excellent and we were recently named a Best Bank to Work For by American Banker for the fourth consecutive year.
 Our ability to attract and retain employees is a key to our success.
 We offer a competitive total rewards program to our employees, flexible work arrangements, and monitor the competitiveness of our compensation and benefits programs in our various market areas.